Mrs. Shannon Lopez

 ~ from The Prayer of Saint Francis

 My name is Shannon Lopez and I am the first grade teacher at Holy Cross School!
-This is my third year teaching first grade at Holy Cross.
+This is my fourth year teaching first grade at Holy Cross.
 First grade is a very special year where students begin to define themselves.
 I am excited to see how the students will grow in a positive classroom community full of encouragement, teamwork, friendships, play, and lots of learning!
 Students will build important reading and writing skills, master lifelong math skills, and assume responsibilities and routines.

 My past experience in teaching includes substitute teaching, Special Education, and Speech and Hearing Therapy.
 I attended the University of Oregon where I studied Sociology and Spanish, Portland State University for Speech and Hearing Sciences, and Concordia University where I earned my Master's Degree in Teaching.